chiradeep/netscaler-aws-automation/config/modules/stats_lambda/README.md

-# Terraform config for an autoscaling lambda function
+# Terraform config for a stats lambda
-The lambda function interacts with 1 or more VPX that are in an autoscaling group to retrieve their statistics
+The stats lambda function interacts with 1 or more VPX that are in an autoscaling group to retrieve their statistics

 # Pre-requisites
 Build `stats.zip`